Suhail Basalama

 About Me

 Suhail Basalama is a Ph.D. student in Computer Science at the University of California, Los Angeles, working in the VLSI Architecture, Synthesis, and Technology (VAST) Lab.
 His research focuses on hardware acceleration for machine learning, custom and domain-specific computing, and high-level synthesis.
-He has developed novel methodologies and frameworks for optimizing systolic arrays, spacial accelerators, and dataflow architectures.
+He has developed novel methodologies, compilers, and frameworks for optimizing systolic arrays, spacial accelerators, and dataflow architectures.

 Download CV